Renting a Car in Florida

 They will try to get you to upgrade to a more expensive model and take out additional insurance packages that you may not need.
 Before signing any paperwork make sure there are no hidden charges.

-Most US car rental companies have offices in Europe or you can buy on the internet.
+Most US car rental companies have offices in Europe, or you can buy them online.

-It goes without saying that you should check with the individual Car Hire companies about their terms and conditions.
-This is only a guide and each company may apply different policies.
+You should check with the individual Car Hire companies about their terms and conditions.
+This is only a guide, and each company may apply different policies.

 Driving Licence

-Generally you need to be 21 before you can hire a car and of course you must hold a full driving licence which you need to produce when signing the agreement.
-If you are under 25 you will probably have to pay an additional premium.
+Generally, you need to be 21 before you can hire a car, and of course, you must hold a full driving license, which you need to produce when signing the agreement.
+If you are under 25, you will probably have to pay an additional premium.

-In the past, if your driving licence was not written in English then you needed to get an International Driving Permit.
-A law was passed on January 1, 2013 stating that all overseas visitors required an International Driving Permit but following a couple of months of complaints from international driving organisations, the Department of Highway Safety and Motor Vehicles did an about-turn and the law was repealed.
+In the past, if your driving license was not written in English, you needed an International Driving Permit.
+A law was passed on January 1, 2013, stating that all overseas visitors required an International Driving Permit, but following a couple of months of complaints from international driving organizations, the Department of Highway Safety and Motor Vehicles did an about-turn, and the law was repealed.

 Type of Car

-When thinking about the size of car you need, do think about the amount of luggage you and your group are taking with you.
-Four adults will fit in a compact or medium sized car but you will not get four large suitcases in the boot (trunk).
+When deciding on the car size you need, consider the amount of luggage you and your group will be taking with you.
+Four adults will fit in a compact or medium-sized car, but you will not get four large suitcases in the boot (trunk).

-The hire companies will give you an indication of how big a car you need depending upon the size of your party and the mix of adults and children.
+The hiring companies will indicate how big a car you need depending on the size of your party and the mix of adults and children.

-Nearly all cars are automatic and come with air conditioning.
-Most tend to be saloons (sedans) but you can also rent SUVs, mini-vans and convertibles.
+Nearly all cars are automatic and have air conditioning.
+Most tend to be saloons (sedans), but you can also rent SUVs, minivans, and convertibles.

-If the type of car you have booked is not available the rental company should upgrade to the next size (larger) model without charge.
+If the type of car you booked is unavailable, the rental company should upgrade you to the next-size (more extensive) model without charge.

-At Orlando International Airport, some rental companies such as Dollar or Alamo do not preallocate you a specific car.
-You simply go to the parking garage and find the line with the size of car you have rented.
+At Orlando International Airport, some rental companies, such as Dollar or Alamo, do not preallocate you to a specific car.
+You go to the parking garage and find the line with the vehicle size you rented.
 You can then choose exactly which car you would like to drive.
-This is great if you like to drive different types of cars and you can also sit in a car and decide if it is suitable before making up your mind.
+This is great if you want to drive different types of vehicles.
+You can also sit in a car and decide if it is suitable before making up your mind.

-If you are travelling with small children then you need to consider how they will be restrained in the car.
+When traveling with small children, you must consider how they will be restrained in the car.

-If you are renting a car and have small children then make sure you either bring the appropriate seat with you or ask the rental company to include it in your rental.
+If you are renting a car with small children, then make sure you either bring the appropriate seat with you or ask the rental company to include it.

 Leaving the Airport

-Firstly check the car for defects such as scratches or dents and let the operator at the gate know otherwise you might find yourself being charged for damages upon your return.
+Firstly, check the car for defects such as scratches or dents and let the operator at the gate know; otherwise, you might be charged for damages upon your return.

-There are loads of internet sites now that will give you detailed driving instructions from the airport to your destination or you can rent a satellite GPS navigation system.
+Some sites give you detailed driving instructions from the airport to your destination, or you can rent a satellite GPS navigation system.

 Taking a Car Out of State

-If you plan on going a bit further afield, perhaps driving up into Georgia, then make sure you have unlimited mileage and the hire company is alright with you taking the car out of state.
+If you plan on going a bit further afield, perhaps driving up into Georgia, make sure you have unlimited mileage and that the hire company is okay with you taking the car out of state.

-Also make sure the car does not have temporary licence plates as the police forces in other states may stop you (some brand new cars are rented out before their proper licence plate has been issued).
+Also, ensure the car does not have temporary license plates, as the police forces in other states may stop you (some brand-new vehicles are rented out before their proper license plates have been issued).

 Amtrak Auto Train

-If you live in the North East of the United States, you can even put your car on the Amtrak Auto Train to avoid the long drive south.
+If you live in the Northeastern United States, you can even take your car on the Amtrak Auto Train to avoid the long drive south.